-From 1, 1 Year ago, written in Plain Text, viewed 533 times.
+From 1, 2 Years ago, written in Plain Text.

 1. Exclusions: Pumping losses result from the flow of